DextApp/dext/docs/PLUGINS.md

 module.exports = {
   keyword: 'foo',
   action: 'openurl',
+  // a helper item object to display to the user (see Item schema below)
+  helper: {
+    title: 'This is the title',
+    subtitle: 'This is the subtitle',
+  },
   execute: {
     items: [], // array of items (refer to the item schema below) },